The 6-Step Process for Responding to NJSLA - Adaptive Writing Tasks

 Key Learnings

-1. Deconstructing PCR Prompts
+1. Deconstructing Prompts

-Educators will gain techniques for teaching students how to identify genre, text requirements, and the assertions in PCR prompts, enabling a clear understanding of task expectations.
+Educators will gain techniques for teaching students how to identify genre, text requirements, and the assertions in prompts, enabling a clear understanding of task expectations.

 1. Strategic Evidence Use and Organization